onelrian/costprintpro/README.md

 ## 🆘 Support

 For support and questions:
-- Check the documentation in `memory.md`
+- Check the comprehensive documentation in this README
-- Review the progress tracking in `progress.md`
+- Review the API documentation in `API.md`
-- Create an issue in the repository
+- Create an issue in the GitHub repository